sawyersteven/KindleManager/Books/Formats/Readme.txt

 	string TextContent()
 		A single HTML document containing all text and styles.
 Chapters are to be separated by mobi-standard <mbp:pagebreak/> nodes.
+		TOC information can be included in markup by giving nodes a "toclabel" attribute.
+This will then be converted in order into a toc when converted to another format.
 		Img sources should be formatted as "00001.jpg" with 00001 referring to the first image in Images().